Which city is cheaper, Berlin or Riga?

 Should I visit Riga or Berlin?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Riga is a fun, high energy, and off-the-beaten-path city.
 It's a large city, so you'll find plenty of things to do around town.
-The beauty of this spot is also one of the main reasons why visitors come.
+The beauty of Riga is also one of the main reasons why visitors come.
 Visitors also love the museums, nightlife, and food.
+See Riga travel costs.

 Let's take a look at the differences and similarities between Berlin and Riga.
 Then, you can decide for yourself which place is better for your next trip.

-Riga offers many unique museums, sights, and landmarks that will make for a memorable trip.
+Many visitors head to Riga specifically to visit some of its top-rated museums and other sights.
 As a capital city with a diverse history, you'll find a number of museums and landmarks in the area.
 Visitors frequently visit The Freedom Monument, St. Peters Church, the Riga Cathedral, The House of the Black Heads, and any of the many museums around town.

-Both Riga and Berlin offer a number of unique restaurants to choose from.
+Both Riga and Berlin offer a number of very good restaurants to choose from.

 Eating is part of the travel experience when you visit Riga.
 The city offers a great opportunity to try many Latvian specialties including rasol (a potato salad), pelmeni (a Latvian dumpling), and karbonade (kind of like schnitzel).
 The cuisine is hearty and filling with lots of bread, dumpling, and meats.
 Riga is also where you'll find the largest food market in Europe, which is the perfect place to wander and pick up some local items.

-Evening events are similar in both Riga and Berlin.
+Evening events are fantastic in both Riga and Berlin.

 Riga is a world class party destination.
 Despite being a small city, this capital has gained a reputation for its party atmosphere.
 The historic center comes to life in the evenings, particularly between Wednesdays and Saturdays.
 The area is compact enough that you can walk from club to club and prices are reasonable.